A calculus for modal compact Hausdorff spaces: A calculus for modal compact Hausdorff spaces

 Let $\mathcal{S}$ be a propositional modal system with a universal modality $\univ$.
 We call \emph{$\mathcal{S}$-algebras} the Boolean algebras equipped with operators corresponding to the modalities of $\mathcal{S}$ that validate all the theorems of $\mathcal{S}$.
-It is well known (see, e.g., \cite{KQ76}) that an $\mathcal{S}$-algebra is simple iff $\univ a = 1$ or $\univ a = 0$ for each element $a$.
-By \cite{KQ76}, $\mathcal{S}$ is sound and complete with respect to the class of simple $\mathcal{S}$-algebras.
+A standard Lindenbaum construction yields that $\mathcal{S}$ is sound and complete with respect to the class of $\mathcal{S}$-algebras.
+From~\cite[Thm.~3]{jips:disc93} it follows that $\neg [\forall] \neg x$ is a unary discriminator term in all subdirectly irreducible $\mathcal{S}$-algebras, and so $\mathcal{S}$-algebras form a discriminator variety.
+Then $\mathcal{S}$ is also sound and complete with respect to the class of simple $\mathcal{S}$-algebras, where an $\mathcal{S}$-algebra $B$ is simple iff $\univ a = 1$ or $\univ a = 0$ for each $a \in B$ (see \cite[pp.~240--241]{jips:disc93}).